Bench (weight training)

 A weight training bench is a piece of exercise equipment used for weight training.
 Weight training benches may be of various designs: fixed horizontal, fixed inclined, fixed in a folded position, with one adjustable portion, with two or more adjustable portions, with racks to hold bars, etc. In the limit, the definition of a bench blurs into that of combinations that mix a bench and associated equipment.

 Benches are manufactured by many different vendors, in an array of qualities, features, and prices.

-History of Weight Bench

-In the 1930s, athletes started practicing barbell lift laying on the wooden benches or boxes.
-The new version of the press let them keep their legs lower and feet in contact with the floor.
-This form of lifting isolated the chest and deltoids and helped to minimise the use of momentum to move the weight.
-In the 1950s, bench press stanchions were introduced, which are the uprights that hold the barbell over the bench, so that the lifter can do the lift without spotter’s help.
-In the same years, Bob Hoffman began marketing a 5-in-1 bench which would allow users to press at incline, flat, and decline degrees.

 Alternatives

 Though the weight bench seems to define weight training for modern audiences, benches are not strictly necessary for many, if not most, exercises that typically use them.
 For example, seated presses may be done while standing.
 In recent years, many home fitness enthusiasts have begun incorporating a swiss ball into their workouts in place of a traditional bench, since it is both more space-efficient and requires engagement of the core abdominal muscles.
 This substitution is not without criticism, since it can be difficult to maintain form and balance when lifting more than one's own body weight.

 Before the invention of the weight bench the common way to work the chest was to lie on the floor and do what was known as the floor or supine press.